rkjbnz/fast_food/README.md

 Hey this is fast food after all not fine dining!

-## Installing Cookbooks
+## Installing Additional Cookbooks

-If you want to install additional servers such as Memcached, you can just download the Chef cookbook and put it in the chef folder then run `cap servers:install`
+If you want to install additional servers such as Memcached, you can just download the Chef cookbook and put it in the chef folder, update the runlist in the `chef/production.json` file then run `cap servers:install`

 ## Tested on